Part III

 They’re Not Our Servants

-According to Mr. Pack, going to a restaurant on the Sabbath is permissible in God’s eyes because it does not go contrary to the fourth commandment’s prohibition against compelling servants to work.
-Mr. Pack reasons that those who work in restaurants are technically not his servants.
-Therefore no trespass has taken place.
+A ccording to Mr. Pack, going to a restaurant on the Sabbath is permissible in God’s eyes because it does not go contrary to the fourth commandment’s prohibition against compelling servants to work.
+He reasons that those who work in restaurants are technically not his servants—therefore, no trespass has taken place.
 At this point it is interesting to note that he employs a letter written in 1988 by the Worldwide Church of God under the leadership of Mr. Joseph Tkach Sr. as a proof source.
-In the letter it says:
+Here is what the letter states.

 “Those waiters, waitresses, chefs, and the like, who may serve in a restaurant, are not our ‘servants’ in the way described in the Fourth Commandment.
 They are the employees of the owner of the restaurant.
 They would be working regardless of whether or not we ate there.
 God does not hold us responsible for their working on the Sabbath just because we use their services—unless we were the only ones who ever ate in that restaurant on the Sabbath.
 Obviously, we make up a very small portion of the customers served in restaurants on the Sabbath or Holy Days.”